 Sunday 29th March 1992, Hammersmith Odeon, London.
-Seven-year-old Dave Giles is taken by his parents to watch his first ever concert: Crosby, Stills and Nash.
+Six-year-old Dave Giles is taken by his parents to watch his first ever concert: Crosby, Stills and Nash.
 Five songs into their set, they cover The Beatles song ‘Blackbird’ and he can’t help but mentally project himself onto that stage; singing along with his new heroes.
 For his next birthday, he asks for just one thing: a CD of any album by The Beatles.
 Despite having yet to touch a guitar, the life of a working musician was already inevitable.

 Over the last 10 years, Dave has established himself as a reputable singer/songwriter who has developed his own brand of British-infused Americana.
 Dave is as authentic as they come, and his music, live shows and personality have attracted a loyal community of music lovers.

 As a result of this loyal support, Dave has been able to self-fund and release two full-length albums.
 The most recent ‘Tennessee and 48th’, was recorded in Nashville, Tennessee in January 2018 after an 8-month fundraising campaign that raised £23,000.
 He has also self-produced and released eight EPs, been on numerous tours around the UK, Europe, Ireland and Australia.
 He also has his sights firmly set on touring in North America.